cs4s/cso-2016/presentation_markdown/visual_programming.md

 - Go to the Scratch website: www.scratch.mit.edu
 - Work through the Introduction to Scratch handout
-- If you have already used finished the Introduction to Scratch handout, I have another tutorial you can work through
+- If you have already finished the Introduction to Scratch handout, I have another tutorial you can work through

 ---